-6. Find your mortgage rate and price range
+6. Find my mortgage rate and price range

-Determining whether a home is “in budget” will depend on your principal + interest payment; and, your principal + interest payment depends on current mortgage rates.
+Determining whether a home is “in my budget” will depend on the principal plus the interest payment.
+And the principal and interest payments depend on the current mortgage rates.

-When you’re shopping for a home, then– especially over long windows of time — it’s important to check in with how the market rates are moving.
+When shopping for a home, then– especially over long windows of time — it’s important to check in with how the market interest rates are moving.

-Consider the above example, where we have budgeted $1,100 to spend on principal + interest each month.
+Consider the example, where we have budgeted $1,100 to spend on principal + interest each month.

 - With mortgage rates at 3.75%, the payment is $1,043.
 The home is in-budget.